Skip to main content

 Route action

-Classify pages and forward each one to a different target pipe
+Classify pages and forward each one to a different target pipeline

 Callback output